-If we repeat a neutron measurement a few times how do we calculate the mean and the variance.
-Both of these depend on the shape of the probability distribution p(n) which (remember) is the probability of counting n neutrons as a function of n.
+If we repeat a neutron measurement a few times how do we calculate the mean and the variance?
+Both of these depend on the shape of the probability distribution p(n) which (remember) is the probability of counting N neutrons as a function of N.

-Whenever the measurement involves counting objects (like the number of flowers in a field per unit area, or the number of neutrons in a detector per unit time), then p(n) takes the form of the Poisson distribution.
+Whenever the measurement involves counting objects (like the number of cabbages in a field, or the number of neutrons in a detector), then p(n) takes the form of the Poisson distribution.

-$$p_P(n) = \frac{\mu^n \exp(-\mu)}{n!}$$ (2.15)
+$$p_P(N) = \frac{\mu^N \exp(-\mu)}{N!}$$ (2.16)

-Then integrating this according to Eqs.
-2.1 and 2.2 we find the mean and variance,
+Summing this according to Eqs.
+2.1 and 2.3 we find the mean and variance,